Turning cold weather into hot times is one of our fortes here in Winnipeg.

 The former Guinness World Record-holder for longest naturally frozen skating trail in the world (hey Lake Windermere Whiteway, just because you are the new champ in this category it doesn’t mean we won’t drop the gloves… along with our friendly Manitoba slogan), The Red River Mutual Trail surely would take gold for most-original with its 5 kms of icy glory.

 On no other rink in the world are you going to find intermittent rest stops designed by some of the world’s foremost architects and designers.
-Many of The Forks’ stylish Warming Huts are the result of an annual international design contest, meaning we have structures representing firms from Norway, Nebraska, Russia, Argentina and Israel, while international luminaries like Frank Gehry, Anish Kapoor (new for 2017) and Tanya Tagaq also have Warming Huts out on the trail.
+Many of The Forks’ stylish Warming Huts are the result of an annual international design contest, meaning we have structures representing firms from Norway, Nebraska, Russia, Argentina and Israel, while international luminaries like Frank Gehry, Anish Kapoor and Tanya Tagaq have also had Warming Huts out on the trail.

 And that’s just a sampling of what you’ll find at The Forks this winter, so click here for more details.